Koger Plantation - Grover Dorchester County South Carolina SC

 Buildings

-The plantation house was built in 1792 in the Georgian style.
+The plantation house was built in the Georgian style.
 It is two stories with an attic/dormer and a rear shed porch that has been enclosed.
 The house is built of black cypress and rests on brick pillar foundations.
 The dates 1792 and 1829 have been carved in the two chimneys.
-The 1829 date might signify the completion of an addition or renovation (National Register, p.
+The 1829 date might signify the completion of an addition or renovation (1, p.
 2).

 In 1974, the house was being used as a barn.
-In 2003, the house was donated to the Upper Dorchester Historical Society.
-The goal is to restore the house and use it as a repository for historic documents.
+In 2003, the house was donated to the Upper Dorchester Historical Society which completed full restoration of the house in 2009.

 Contact Information